 2. Explore Gardens by the Bay

 One of the most iconic attractions in the city, the futuristic Gardens by the Bay are a must-see in Singapore.
 Conveniently located in Marina Bay, the dazzling urban jungle features two giant greenhouses – the Flower Dome and Cloud Forest – in which you will find some of the most unusual and exotic plants in the world as well as the world’s tallest indoor waterfall.
-The gardens are also home to the stunning Supertree Grove (pictured) which resembles something from Avatar and played host to the elaborate wedding reception in the hit movie, Crazy Rich Asians.
-Come nightfall, this solar panel forest of eighteen 160-foot-tall “superstrees”, which are connected by a 419-foot-long aerial walkway that offers jaw-dropping views of the gardens and Marina Bay, light up and twinkle in time to classical music and movie scores at 7.45pm and 8.45pm, which is truly a magical experience.
-While it’s free to walk around the outdoor gardens, admission to the two domes costs SGD28 and SGD8 for the walkway, and it totally worth it.
+While it’s free to walk around the outdoor gardens, admission to the two domes costs SGD28 and SGD8 for the walkway, and is totally worth it.
+The gardens are also home to the stunning Supertree Grove (pictured) which resembles something from Avatar and played host to the elaborate wedding reception scene in the hit movie, Crazy Rich Asians.
+Every night at 7.45pm and 8.45pm, this solar panel forest of eighteen 160-foot-tall “superstrees”, which are connected by a 419-foot-long aerial walkway, light up and twinkle in time to classical music and movie scores.
+This is a truly magical sight to behold, especially when taking in the jaw-dropping views of the gardens and Marina Bay from high up in the treetops.

 3. Drink on Top of Marina Bay Sands

 Only a stone’s throw away from Gardens by the Bay, the futuristic Marina Bay Sands Skypark boasts some epic views of Singapore which can only be enjoyed with a chilled cocktail in hand.
-Perched on the 57th floor atop the building, the Sky Deck and Club Lounge at CÉ LA VI (pictured) offers 360 degree views and a buzzing atmosphere fulled by funky DJ beats and a menu of classic and signature cocktails – including the must-order Singapore Sling.
-Alternatively, head to the other end of the Skypark and pull up a chair at the Spago terrace bar and enjoy a glass or two as you overlook the hotel’s famous infinity pool and take in the panoramic views of the city.
-Keep your eyes peeled on the happy hour drink offers during “Social Time” every Tuesday night too.
+Perched on the 57th floor atop the building, the Sky Deck and Club Lounge at CÉ LA VI (pictured) offers 360 degree views and a buzzing atmosphere, fulled by funky DJ beats and a menu of classic and signature cocktails – including the must-order Singapore Sling.
+Meanwhile, the Spago terrace bar at the other end of the Skypark boasts an impressive infinity pool and panoramic views of the city.
+Keep your eyes peeled for the happy hour drink offers during “Social Time” every Tuesday night too.

 4. Eat Satay at Lau Pa Sat

 Think you’ve tasted the best satay in the world?
 Think again.
-Head to the bustling Lau Pa Sat food market in the Central Business District after 7pm and watch the tables outside fill up with ravenous locals and tourists who come to feast on as many chicken, lamb, beef, and pork skewers as they can handle from the self-proclaimed Best Stay #7 and #8.
-Originally built as a wet market in the 19th century, Lau Pa Sat has evolved into a hawker centre which serves every type of Asian cuisine under the sun, but the true beauty here lies in the outdoor area and the satay street which offers a fantastic, bustling atmosphere.
-Are they really the best satay?
-Well, we managed to polish off three plates so we won’t argue with that.
-If you have room after, grab a frozen ice dessert with mango syrup and enjoy the refreshing sensation as it melts in your mouth!
+Head to the bustling Lau Pa Sat food market in the CBD after 7pm and watch the tables fill up with ravenous locals and tourists who come to feast on as many chicken, lamb, beef, and pork skewers as they can handle.
+The self-proclaimed Best Stay #7 and #8 really does live up to its name, and is well worth a visit.
+And, if you have room after, make sure to grab a frozen ice dessert with mango syrup and enjoy the refreshing sensation as it melts in your mouth.
+Originally built as a wet market in the 19th century, Lau Pa Sat has evolved into a hawker centre which serves every type of Asian cuisine under the sun.
+The true beauty here, however, lies in the fantastic, bustling atmosphere which makes it one of the most popular hangouts in the city.

 5. Have Dinner and People Watch at Chijmes